marceline-cramer/marceline-cramer.github.io/index.typ

 - bundle Atkinson Hyperlegible in static files
 - add a basic personal directory (Discord, GitHub, LinkedIn)
 - add a new Typst-based resume
-- add an icon (ringed planet emoji is fine)
+- render more than just the index page
+- make headings links to themselves
+- add custom `<head>` contents, then...
   - support #link("https://ogp.me", [Open Graph]) for pretty link embeds
   - disable Dark Reader in dark mode
-- render more than just the index page
-- make headings links to themselves
+  - add a favicon (ringed planet emoji is fine)

 = Unorganized math